 Are you 100% sure that you’re fine with typing out everything???

-Those are the two things nobody ever steps on or I will snap.
-Those are my two greatest fears in life.
-Those are the two things that I fear even more than my own death.
+These are my two greatest fears in life.
+These are the two things nobody ever steps on or I will snap.
+These are the two things that I fear even more than my own death.
 And one of those fears came true

 I love you.

 Take all the time you need typing up your long story.
 I’m here for you and always will be.